tracerdominion/Tournament_Building/README.md

 * Should support any number of players - if a certain number is strongly desired, look at figuring out how byes might be incorporated
 * Have one output sheet that provides all information about both player position and matches to be scheduled
 * Take up no more than 3 sheets (except by option) - one for player position and matches, possibly one for processing, and possibly one (or optionally more) for a tranformation of the standings
-* Should include documentation as seen in section 6 of the instructions.
+* Should include documentation as seen in section A of the instructions.
 You may message this to me via Discord.

 A stage type must include functions which can do the following:
 * Return a key-value set of options
 * Create and populate sheets for the stage to run
 * Update those sheets when new results come in
-* Remove the last result submitted
+* Remove a result with row given

 #### Options function

-Should take a single parameter `stage` which is the index of the stage in the stages array at the very top of the script.
+Should take two parameters `num` and `name`, the first of which is 8 less than the row number of the administration sheet corresponding to that stage, and the second of which is the name of the stage.
 Should return an array of length 2 arrays (subsequently called 'rows') which are key-value pairs for user provided options.
 There should be no more than 9 total rows.
 To match existing names, called `<stage_type>Options`.